felixplasser/matilda/doc/source/installation.rst

 Installation
 ------------

-The installation requires a few simple steps.
+The installation requires a few simple steps and works on most Linux or Mac systems.

 Download and extract the source file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~